All Star (song): Music video

 Directed by McG, the accompanying music video features cameos by William H. Macy, Ben Stiller, Hank Azaria, Paul Reubens, Kel Mitchell, Janeane Garofalo, Doug Jones, and Dane Cook as their characters from the superhero film Mystery Men, which prominently features the song.
 Their appearances in the video are primarily based on stock footage from the film; in all other scenes, the characters were portrayed by body doubles and depicted exclusively from behind.
 The visual opens with the characters from Mystery Men seeking recruits, with the group rejecting several applicants before expressing interest in Smash Mouth singer Steve Harwell.
-The remainder of the video focuses on Harwell performing several feats (rescuing a dog from a burning building and flipping over a toppled school bus), in addition to scenes from Mystery Men.
+The remainder of the video focuses on Harwell performing several feats.
+First, he rescues a dog from a burning house before the Mystery Men show up.
+He then meets up with some women before riding off on a motor trike.
+Greg Camp and Michael Urbano follow him in a limousine while the Mystery Men follow in their station wagon.
+Later, in a parking garage, the Mystery Men confront Camp and Urbano's limo and attack them (using stock footage from the movie) before being chased off by Harwell, who rescues Camp and Urbano.
+Later, they return to the neighborhood, where Harwell flips over a toppled school bus and rescues a pageant woman pinned underneath.
+The video ends with the band performing the last portion of the song, which is met with applause from the Mystery Men.

-In June 2019, the music video was remastered in HD and received subtitles in commemoration of its 20th anniversary.
+In June 2019, the music video was remastered in high definition and received subtitles in commemoration of its 20th anniversary.
 By that point, it had received over 219 million views on YouTube.
+As of 2025, the video has 523 million views.

 Live performances

 Smash Mouth performed "All Star" at the 1999 Home Run Derby in July at Fenway Park.
 After the band finished playing, Camp said "Save Fenway Park", referencing plans to demolish the stadium and replace it with a new facility; this elicited boos from the crowd.
 Smash Mouth performed it on September 9, 1999 in pouring rain, as the opening act of the 1999 MTV Video Music Awards.

-A June 14, 2015, performance of the song at Taste of Fort Collins event in Fort Collins, Colorado went awry after members of the audience started throwing loaves of bread onto the stage.
+A June 14, 2015, performance of the song at Taste of Fort Collins event in Fort Collins, Colorado, went awry after members of the audience started throwing loaves of bread onto the stage.
 While the rest of the band repeated the opening riff of "All Star", Harwell began a three-minute profanity-filled verbal tirade against the crowd, with him threatening to beat up anyone who threw things onto the stage.
 Security restrained Harwell after he tried to enter the crowd; the band continued playing while the crowd sang the song in place of him.
 Smash Mouth performed the song at the Urbana Sweetcorn Festival on August 28, 2016; Harwell passed out in the middle of the set and was taken to a nearby hospital, but the band continued their set and performed the song without him.